Skip to Content

 • Walk with a Doc – Hamilton Burlington Trails Association: Walk with a Doc will host 12 community walks on Burlington community trails and in community parks.
 Learn more about Just Walk: Hamilton-Burlington and join the Just Walk email list for upcoming walk dates and locations at justwalk-hb.weebly.com.

-2017 Approved Projects
+2017 Approved projects

 • Nelson Baseball Park: Beautification and fencing improvement to the park